tongwu-msft/azure-rest-api-specs/api-index/index.md

 Most Azure services (such as Azure Resource Manager providers) require your client code to authenticate with valid credentials before you can call the service's API.
 Authentication is coordinated between the parties by Azure AD, which provides your client with an [access token](https://azure.microsoft.com/documentation/articles/active-directory-dev-glossary/#access-token) as proof of the authentication/authorization.
 The token is then sent to the Azure service in the HTTP Authorization header of all subsequent REST API requests.
 The token's [claims](https://azure.microsoft.com/documentation/articles/active-directory-dev-glossary/#claim) also provide information to the service, allowing it to validate the client and perform any required authorization.

+If you are using a REST API that does not use integrated Azure AD authentication, or you've already registered your client, you can skip to the [Create the request](#create-the-request) section.

 ### Prerequisites
-If you are using a REST API that does not use integrated Azure AD authentication, or you've already registered your client, you can skip to the [Create the request](#create-the-request) section.

-Before you can begin writing your client's request code, you must first register your [client application](https://azure.microsoft.com/documentation/articles/active-directory-dev-glossary/#client-application) with an Azure AD [tenant](https://azure.microsoft.com/documentation/articles/active-directory-dev-glossary/#tenant).
+Before you can begin writing the REST API request code, you must first register your [client application](https://azure.microsoft.com/documentation/articles/active-directory-dev-glossary/#client-application) with an Azure AD [tenant](https://azure.microsoft.com/documentation/articles/active-directory-dev-glossary/#tenant).
 If you do not have an Azure AD tenant yet, please see [How to get an Azure Active Directory tenant](https://azure.microsoft.com/documentation/articles/active-directory-howto-tenant/) before continuing.

+The steps below will create of 2 related objects in the Azure AD tenant where it is registered: an application object and a service principal object.
+For more background on the components that make up a registered application and how they are used at run-time, please review [Application and service principal objects in Azure Active Directory](https://azure.microsoft.com/documentation/articles/active-directory-application-objects/) before continuing.

 ### Client registration
 1. Azure AD and the OAuth2 Authorization Framework support 2 types of clients.
 Before you register your application, decide which is the most appropriate for your scenario:
     - [web/confidential](https://azure.microsoft.com/documentation/articles/active-directory-dev-glossary/#web-client) clients (run on a web server) can access resources under either their own identity (as a service/daemon), or obtain delegated authorization to access resources under the identity of the signed-in user.
     - [native/public](https://azure.microsoft.com/documentation/articles/active-directory-dev-glossary/#native-client) clients (installed/run on a device) can only access resources under delegated authorization using the identity of the signed-in user.
 2. Next, register your client application with Azure AD.
-A client requires the creation of 2 related objects in the Azure AD tenant where it was registered: an application object and a service principal object.
-For more background on the components that make up a registered application, please review [Application and service principal objects in Azure Active Directory](https://azure.microsoft.com/documentation/articles/active-directory-application-objects/) before continuing.
     - To register a client that will access an Azure Resource Manager API, see [Use portal to create Active Directory application and service principal that can access resources](https://azure.microsoft.com/documentation/articles/resource-group-create-service-principal-portal/) for step-by-step registration instructions.
 This article will not only show you how to register the client application with Azure AD, it will also walk you through the steps required by Azure Resource Manager to properly configure it's Role Based Access Control (RBAC) settings for authorizing the client.
 It also includes PowerShell and CLI versions of the article, if you prefer automated registration.
     - For all other clients, refer to the steps in [Integrating applications with Azure Active Directory](https://azure.microsoft.com/documentation/articles/active-directory-integrating-applications).
         - First, under the "Adding an application" section you will create the basic registration for the client.